circulosmeos/gztool/README.md

 `gztool` builds upon zran.c to provide a useful command line tool.
 Also, some optimizations and brand new behaviours have been added:

+* `gztool` can correctly read incomplete `gzip`-concatenated-files (using `-p`), that is, a gzip composed of a concatenation of `gzip` files, some of which are not correctly terminated.
+This can happen, for example, when using [rsyslog's veryRobustZip omfile option](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omfile.html#veryrobustzip) and the process that is logging is abruptly terminated and then restarted.
 * `gztool` can store line numbering information in the index using `-[xX]` (use only if source data is text!), and retrieve data from a specific line number using `-L`.
 * **`gztool` can *Supervise* an still-growing gzip file** (for example, a log created by rsyslog directly in gzip format) and generate the index on-the-fly, thus reducing in the practice to zero the time of index creation.
 See `-S`.
 * extraction of data and index creation are interleaved, so there's no waste of time for the index creation.